minicomp/wax-facets/pages/docs.md

 <br>
 <br>

-The first step before using a facet gallery on any one of your pages is to add `gallery: True` to your YAML header.
+The first step before creating a facet gallery on any one of your pages is to add `gallery: True` to your YAML header.
 See the example at the top of our [collection.md](https://github.com/minicomp/wax-facets/blob/main/pages/collection.md) file.

 Next, we tell _Facets_ what collection gallery to insert and what columns to facet by with a Jekyll `include` command that brings in the `facet_gallery` at the desired place on the page.
 This `include` snippet requires a `collection:` variable and a `facet_by:` variable.
 You can also pass an optional variable to control the number of columns displayed on large screens: `num_column:`.
 This theme already comes with the following example in the [Browse](/collection/) page.
 In order to use it, just replace the sample values with your own when editing the page: